vigneshkumar08/weather/README.md

-1. Run the following command
-python main coding is weather.py and db is postgres tes1.py db is test
+1.python main coding is weather.py and db is postgres 2.tes1.py db is test